 St Mary's - along with the Trust's Charing Cross and Hammersmith hospitals - is part of the Government's new hospital programme, for delivery from 2030 onwards.
 However, investment in our life sciences vision for Paddington has already begun with three immediate initiative:

-- A new digital collaboration space, opening in autumn 2022.
-Housing the Imperial BRC digital health programme team, it will provide space for lectures, training, events and meetings.
-It will also benefit from additional investment in Imperial College Healthcare’s trusted data environment which is already helping to produce important, new clinical insights.
+- A new digital collaboration space has opened.
+Housing the NIHR Imperial BRC digital health programme team, it provides space for lectures, training, events and meetings.
+It will also benefit from additional investment in Imperial College Healthcare’s secure data environment, which is already helping to produce important, new clinical insights.

 - The creation of a new center for clinical infection Infection, a specialist clinical and translational research facility to complement Imperial College London’s new Institute of Infection.
 Together they will be one of only a few resources in the world to offer ‘end-to-end’ innovation, from initial discovery to improved patient outcomes, for the management of infectious diseases as well as antimicrobial resistance.